-Rebecca's work includes one of the earliest empirical accounts of climate relocation in the Pacific, which was subsequently expanded in an Australian Research Council Project held with Professor Daniel Fitzpatrick.
-Her book 'Gender, Property and Politics in the Pacific' is forthcoming with Cambridge University Press and she currently holds an ARC DECRA to examine the ways in which Pacific women's movements mobilise around natural resource rights.
+Rebecca's work includes some of the earliest empirical accounts of climate displacement and relocation in the Pacific, and she led the development of Solomon Islands relocation guidelines in 2022.
+Her book 'Gender, Property and Politics in the Pacific' (Cambridge 2023) examines land struggles and gender relations across multiple scales and was awarded the 2023 Australian Legal Research Awards prize for a book.
+She currently holds an ARC DECRA to examine the ways in which Pacific women's movements mobilise around natural resource rights.

 Rebecca has previously been Deputy Associate Dean (Research) and Director Higher Degree Research (now called Associate Dean) in the ANU College of Law.
 She is a member of the board of the ANU Pacific Institute and the board of the Australian Association for Pacific Studies.